ethanumn/orchard_experiment/README.md

 ### (1) *Perplexity*

-Formally, we measure a reconstructed tree using the perplexity of cellular prevalence matrix $F$ fit to the tree $$t$$ under a binomial likelihood model.
+Formally, we measure a reconstructed tree using the perplexity of cellular prevalence matrix $F$ fit to the tree $t$ under a binomial likelihood model.

 Let $D$ be the bulk DNA read count data, $t$ be a phylogenetic tree reconstructed by an algorithm, and $F$ be the cellular prevalence matrix fit to the tree $t$.
 We define the perplexity of a probability model